SWE-QA: Can Language Models Answer Repository-level Code Questions?

 Once the questions are instantiated, we proceed to generate initial reference answers for each question.
 This stage, illustrated as Stage 3 in Figure~\ref{fig:dataset-construction}, leverages a retrieval-augmented generation (RAG) pipeline designed to ground answers firmly in the repository's context.
 The process involves two key steps:

-\textit{Step 1: Context Retrieval}.
+\textit{\textbf{Step 1: Context Retrieval}}.
 For each question, we first build a comprehensive index of the target repository's code elements, including functions, classes, and their inter-dependencies.
 Using this index, we retrieve relevant code snippets, documentation, and architectural metadata through a combination of semantic similarity matching and structural dependency analysis.
 This ensures a rich, relevant context for answer generation.

-\textit{Step 2: Initial Answer Generation}.
-With the retrieved context, we utilize a powerful LLM, assisted by human experts using tools like Cursor, to generate a preliminary answer.
+\textit{\textbf{Step 2: Initial Answer Generation}}.
+With the retrieved context, we utilize a powerful LLM, assisted by 4 human experts with at least three years of experience in software development using tools like Cursor, to generate a preliminary answer.
 This process is guided by a prompt that emphasizes factual accuracy, completeness, and strict adherence to the provided context.
 The prompt explicitly directs the model to cite code locations and avoid introducing information not present in the retrieved materials, thus minimizing hallucination.
 The resulting question-answer pairs serve as the input for the subsequent data validation stage.